Gary Hailes: Later work

 Theatre appearances include Strip Poker; Doctor on the Boil; Gollocks and numerous pantomimes.
 He has also performed several plays for BBC radio and voice-overs.

-As well as acting, Hailes also drove a London taxi.
+In the late 90's, Hailes passed the London knowledge and for a while drove a London taxi.
+And now, as well as acting, Hailes is a successful funeral celebrant.

 Hailes is involved with the worldwide Star Wars costuming group, 501st Legion.
-In his position of Commanding Officer of the UK Garrison, Hailes spends much of his time traveling the country helping to raise money for charities.
-Hailes appeared as a Stormtrooper, along with five other members of the 501st Legion, in Star Wars: The Force Awakens.
+He was Commanding Officer of the UK Garrison until 2024.
+Hailes spends much of his time traveling the country helping to raise money for charities.
+Hailes appeared as a Stormtrooper, along with five other members of the 501st Legion in Star Wars: The Force Awakens.